-EU Commission to map gender recognition across EU states
+EU commission to map gender recognition

 Free will

-ILGA-Europe, a Brussels-based NGO, said people should have the free will to choose their identifies without having to resort to invasive surgeries.
+ILGA-Europe, a Brussels-based NGO, said people should have the free will to choose their identities without having to resort to invasive surgeries.

 Micah Grzywnowicz, ILGA-Europe board co-chair, said some laws in Europe need reform when it comes to legal gender recognition.